 What is the difference between a fixed interest rate and a variable interest rate?

-As you might expect, having a loan with a fixed rate means that the rate never changes throughout the life of the loan.
+As you might expect, having a student loan with a fixed rate means that the rate never changes throughout the life of the loan.
 A variable-rate may change month to month depending on what the lender is able to offer.
 Variable interest rate loans are a risk for borrowers because they don’t know what their payments are going to look like well ahead of time.

 Interest rates may be high, or they may be low, so there is a certain degree of risk involved.
 If you can accept that, however, there is the possibility you may save money in the long run, even though some months will be high.